Learn how to build

-Do you remember it all?
-Do you recognize all of the concepts?
-Missing anything?
-Any more clarification needed?
+Are your notes clear?
+Do you understand all of the concepts?
 Do you need to schedule a visit to the professor?
-Do you have test questions that cover every testable concept?
+Do you have good test questions that cover every concept?

-Practice exams are good, but they’re still not a substitute for self-testing with your own questions.
+While practice exams are good, they’re still not a substitute for self-testing with your own questions.

-The way to an ‘A’ is to know it all—by heart.
-You’ll be sure that you can ace any exam, regardless of the form it takes.
-Studies have shown that being able to explain the specific concept by heart is the best way to remember it.
+Studies have shown that being able to explain a specific concept by heart is the best way to remember it.
+Self testing is the best way to do that.

 Read the Questions, SAY the Answers

-First cover the notes side of your notebook with a piece of paper.
-Start looking at those test questions and no peeking.
-Scan down the side and slowly and carefully read the test question.
+Now you can just cover the notes side of your notebook with a piece of paper.
+Start looking at those test questions, and no peeking at your notes.
+Scan down the side and slowly and carefully ask yourself each test question.

 Now say the answer as a complete sentence.
 Remember, no shortcuts here.
 Say the answer as if you’re explaining this to someone who doesn’t have any idea about the subject.

-If you don’t know it, they slide the paper down to expose the notes and then give it another try.
+If you don’t know it, then slide the paper over to expose the notes, do a quick review, and then give it another try.

-Just revisit the question as often as you need to until you get it down.
+Revisit each question as often as you need to until you get it down.
 Slow it down, think about it, say it, and you’ll learn it.
 If you can answer every question by heart, there is no test format that you can’t ace.
-None.